-Myanmar has the highest annual rates (~1%) of mangrove deforestation in the world and may have the third highest potential annual CO2 emissions (784 Gg CO2e yr-1) and would contribute to 18% of the total potential CO2 emission due to mangrove deforestation (Atwood et al. 2017).
+Myanmar has the highest annual rates (~1%) of mangrove deforestation in the world and may have the third-highest potential annual CO2 emissions (784 kg CO2e yr-1) and would contribute to 18% of the total potential CO2 emission due to mangrove deforestation (Atwood et al. 2017).
 The Ayeyarwady Delta mangroves shrank by 64.2% between 1978 and 2011, from 262,300 to just 93,800 hectares (MONREC/REDD+ MYANMAR/UN-REDD, 2017).
 In 2017, the GoM endorsed GGGI’s support for a Coastal Landscape Restoration Program.

 Lack of clear and transparent rules for allocation of forest-carbon rights to local communities and project developers prevent the implementation of forest carbon projects for the voluntary or regulatory markets.

-International climate finance such as REDD+ phase III (results-based payments), CORSIA and Paris Agreement’s Article 6 -ITMOs and -ERs are foreseen as potential sources of climate finance that could allow to expand the initial progress attained by mangrove restoration projects/initiatives, based on verified compliance at the jurisdictional scale (at least).
+International climate finance such as REDD+ phase III (results-based payments), CORSIA, and Paris Agreement’s Article 6 -ITMOs and -ERs are foreseen as potential sources of climate finance that could allow expanding the initial progress attained by mangrove restoration projects/initiatives, based on verified compliance at the jurisdictional scale (at least).
 For this to materialize, several governance decisions (including carbon rights allocation and benefits sharing mechanisms), and technical capacity improvements are required.
-On the other hand, the absence of financial mechanisms to channel climate finance resources hampers to adoption of sustainable management and restorative practices based on community forestry.
+On the other hand, the absence of financial mechanisms to channel climate finance resources hampers to the adoption of sustainable management and restorative practices based on community forestry.

 Impact: Mangrove forest is restored in the lower Ayeyarwady delta.